pachyderm/docs-content/latest/reference/helm-values/deploy-target.md

 {{% /notice %}}
 ## About

-The Deploy Target section defines where you're deploying Pachyderm; this is typically located at the top of your values.yaml file.
+The Deploy Target section defines where you're deploying {{%productName%}}; this is typically located at the top of your values.yaml file.

 ## Values